 - The Campus Health Officer

 - All members of the Athletics Department who actively work with students

 - Director of University Housing, and employees within University Housing who actively work with students

 - Student organization advisors

-- Local law enforcement.2
+- Local law enforcement.

-Norris Health Center, University Counseling Services, Waukesha and Washington County campus counseling staff, and the Office of Survivor Support and Victim Advocacy staff may report, on an anonymous basis, crimes disclosed to them in the course of their confidential treatment of clients.
+Student Health and Wellness Center medical and counseling staff, Washington County and Waukesha campus counseling staff, and the Office of Survivor Support and Victim Advocacy staff may report, on an anonymous basis, crimes disclosed to them in the course of their confidential treatment of clients.
 A procedure is in place to capture such confidential disclosures so that they are included in the crime statistics in this report, but no confidential information is provided.

 Each year, UWM sends an email notification to all currently enrolled students and current employees that provides the website link to access this report.
-The report is available at www.edu/health-safety/ and dos.uwm.edu.
-In addition, anyone may request a physical copy of this report from the Dean of Students Office, Student Union 345, 414-229-4632, <a href="https://dos.org/dos.gov/d
+The report is available at uwm.edu/health-safety and dos.uwm.edu.
+In addition, anyone may request a physical copy of this report from the Dean of Students Office, Student Union 345, 414-229-4632, dos@uwm.edu.